Tutorial #1 (Getting Started)

 After highlighting the contact see the chat section on the right.
 Below the messages the contact has sent, you will see a text field that you can click in and type a reply.
 After typing your message, press enter on your keyboard to send.

 Batch messages are sent similarly to individual messages, with one difference: only subscribed SMS/MMS contacts may receive a batch message.
-Twitter contacts will receive a reply, while Instagram contacts will see a comment on their last Instagram post.
+Twitter contacts will receive a reply, while email contacts will see a new email in there inbox.
 Note that JammText will stagger social media messages over a period of time; they are not sent all at once.

 Click on the batch message icon (it looks like a smart phone) to go to the batch message section.